 There is something called the Mandela Effect.
 Basically, it’s a phenomenon where a large group of people remembers something different than what actually happened.
 It’s a false memory.
-Coined the Mandela Effect by a so-called psychic Fiona Broome.
-She remembered the South African leader Nelson Mandela dying in prison in the 1980s and claimed thousands of other people shared this memory.
+Coined the Mandela Effect by so-called psychic Fiona Broome, she remembered the South African leader Nelson Mandela dying in prison in the 1980s and claimed thousands of other people shared this memory.
 So, in a nutshell, the Mandela Effect is when thousands, perhaps millions, share a false memory.
-None the less, the term Mandela Effect stuck.
+Nonetheless, the term Mandela Effect stuck.
 Many people claim that this is proof of an alternate universe.

 There are many examples of this in films and literature.
 Probably the best example of this is from the Walt Disney classic, Snow White.
 This is true in many of the Snow White versions.
-If you ask people what did Snow White’s evil Queen stepmother says to the mirror?
+If you ask people what did Snow White’s evil Queen stepmother say to the mirror?
 Most people will say she said, “mirror, mirror on the wall.”
 People will swear to it.
 But that is not what she said.
 In reality, she said, “Magic mirror on the wall.”
 Magic mirror, not mirror mirror.
-For centuries crimes were solved because of eye witness testimonies.
-But today just about any lawyer will tell you that 50% of eye witness’s accounts in court are proved to be inaccurate.
+For centuries crimes were solved because of eyewitness testimonies.
+But today just about any lawyer will tell you that 50% of eyewitness accounts in court are proved to be inaccurate.

 So what’s going on here?

 It’s false memory.
 Simply put, it’s like the childhood game of "telephone."
 In the game, a statement or message is whispered to one person who then whispers it to another person, and another, etcetera.
 The person who gets the final statement hears something slightly different than the original statement.
 This is true when it comes to memory.
 You may recall a memory from your brain.
 But with time and infrequent recall, you’ll put the memory back in slightly different ways.